Hurricane Irma: Impacts on Florida Wildlife & Habitat

 As every Gulf Coast resident knows, hurricanes are natural events.
 In Florida, we joke that there really are only two seasons – tourist season and hurricane season.
 Native wildlife species are adapted to survive and recover from these storms.
 The problem now is that humans have not only altered the natural landscape – putting both people and wildlife at greater risk from these storms – but have also altered the climate in ways that make these storms more severe.

 Hurricane Irma first made Florida landfall in the Florida Keys, the string of islands just south of Everglades National Park.
 Perhaps one of the most famous animals unique to these islands is the endangered Key deer.
-This very small subspecies of the white-tailed deer, measuring only about 3 feet tall, and they only live on a few islands in the Keys.
+This very small subspecies of the white-tailed deer measures only about three feet tall, and they only live on a few islands in the Keys.
 Currently, there are fewer than 1,000 Key deer remaining in the wild, and they’ve been plagued in the past by disease and habitat loss as humans developed the islands.
 The deer’s habitat was hit by some of the worst of Irma’s winds and rain, but it’s too early to tell how most of the deer population fared in the aftermath of the storm.
 Fortunately, the deer are strong swimmers and they have survived many storms.
-However, even if most of the deer survived their habitat may have sustained serious damage.
+However, even if most of the deer survived, their habitat may have sustained serious damage.
 In particular, saltwater from the hurricane’s storm surge may dramatically alter deer habitat in the refuge’s already diminishing tracts of upland pine forest.
-The National Key Deer Refuge plans to assess the status of the deer when it is safe to return to the islands, but several deer have already been spotted since the storm hit.
+The National Key Deer Refuge plans to assess the status of the deer when it is safe to return to the islands, but several surviving deer have already been spotted since the storm hit.